arfc/openmcyclus/README.md

 then install OpenMC in a separate conda environment as their python dependencies clash when both are installed via conda in the same environment.

+Current installation:
+- install all cyclus dependencies, except cython, and use python 3.7
+- install mamba
+- install openmc
+- install openmcyclus, run depletion.py unit tests
+- install cython 0.289 via conda
+- build cyclus from source
+- needed to uninstall and reinstall libxml2
+- need to install libxmlpp version 2.40, glibmm = 2.52, libsigcpp=2.10

+In secondary envrionment:
+- install all cyclus dependencies (as written in github)

+Whatever environment you first build in, cyclus points to those python packages

 ### Running
 This archetype assumes that you have a defined reactor model in OpenMC (``.xml``) files and the